 The Member Guide provides an overview of your TRS benefits.
-You are a member of Tier I in the Teachers' Retirement System of the State of Illinois (TRS) because you first contributed to TRS before

-Jan.
-1, 2011 or you have pre-existing creditable service with a reciprocal pension system prior to Jan.
+You are a member of Tier II in the Teachers' Retirement System of the State of Illinois (TRS) because you first contributed to TRS on or after Jan.
+1, 2011 and you have no pre-existing creditable service with a reciprocal pension system prior to Jan.
 1, 2011.